OSSOS/ossos.github.io/OSSOSagreement.md

 ## Topic Team responsibilities

-*Responsibility to ensure Team responsibilities are met falls on the Team Leader*
+*The duty to ensure Team Responsibilities are met falls on the Team Leader*

 T1.
 Each Topic Team must supply a clear (and quantitatively-defined) selection criteria by which Topic Teams select the portions of the data set that they work with.